Mikhail22/drag-scroll--autohotkey/README.md

 ### usage
 Press and hold the right mouse button to scroll - faster movement will scroll more.
 The script will block the Rbutton system-wide.
 To invoke the context menu - just use Shift-RightClick or Ctrl-RightClick.
 Right mouse button is chosen for best ergonomics, but this can be changed in the main script file.
+Some setup variables are available, see "Settings" section directly in the source code (mouse-scroll-v02.ahk).

+To set speed, edit the line:
+> k := 0.6

+To set the double-RightClick threshold in milliseconds, edit the line:
+> T := 300

 To set another key: see line
 > pan := getkeystate("rbutton", "P")